Collaborative co-parenting counseling in Dallas, Texas

 I work with a small number of clients at a time so I can offer real ongoing support when things feel like they’re falling apart.

-A solid parenting plan is more than just a schedule — it’s the foundation for your child’s safety and sense of security.
-You don’t have to agree on everything—you just need to share the same goal: “I will put my child’s future ahead of my current feelings.”
+A solid parenting plan isn't just a custody schedule—it's the foundation for your child's sense of safety.
+We'll build one together that addresses holidays, communication protocols, decision-making, and the gray areas that usually cause fights.
+You don't have to agree on everything.
+You just need one shared commitment: "I will put my child's future ahead of my current feelings."

 Why It Works